onticinc/card_match/README.md

 Card icons are pulled from here. https://www.w3schools.com/icons/icons_reference.asp

 Tried using Font Awesome 6 and they just implimented a new process.
-That threw me off for a few hours before I gave up and reverted back to version 4.
+That threw me off for a few hours so I gave up and reverted back to version 5.